wp-plugins/salesforce-wordpress-to-candidate/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Enter your Salesforce.com information in settings salesforce candidate settings page.

-If you need any help with installation or usage, you can email me pletnev.rusalex@gmail.com

 == Changelog ==